Sütlaç in Istanbul: 8 Best Places Serving Creamy Rice Pudding

 5. Hafız Mustafa 1864

 The granddaddy of dessert shops in Istanbul.
+Branches cluster where visitors already are, in Sirkeci, Sultanahmet, and Taksim, and prices run above the neighborhood muhallebicis, so treat it as the polished stop on this list.
 There is hardly a Turkish dessert the menu skips, and the colorful pudding display alone justifies a slow walk past the counter.

-The rice pudding goes down strangely well with the luscious ice cream.
+The rice pudding goes down strangely well with a scoop of the ice cream.
 The sweeter things, kadayıf and the cakes, want a latte, a bitter Ottoman coffee, or a fresh orange juice to balance them out.
 Eat too much and the tea list comes to the rescue: mint, pomegranate, apple, green, or linden.

 6. Göreme Muhallebicisi

+Göreme sits on Kurtuluş Caddesi in Şişli, a neighborhood shop well off the tourist track.
 The Dickensian style pulls you in, and the size of the dessert menu keeps you there.
-The honey and cream plate at breakfast is legendary.
+The honey and cream plate is the breakfast order here.
 Kids can have honeyed milk next to any of the many muhallebis or rice puddings if the table is sticking to the classic dairy treats.
 Anyone avoiding lactose still has plenty of options, like the quince or pumpkin desserts.
 And if your sweet tooth runs nefarious, the Kemalpaşa will do you right.

 7. Tarihi Sarıyer Muhallebicisi Ve Börek

 If you did not know this place was founded in 1928, you could guess at the history just from walking in.
-Arrive properly hungry, so you can work through the crispy böreks before you order one of the best rice puddings in Istanbul.
+The original sits in central Sarıyer, far up the European shore of the Bosphorus.
+Arrive good and hungry, so you can work through the crispy böreks before you order one of the best rice puddings in Istanbul.

 Doubling up on dessert is the move here.
 Ice cream comes with chicken breast pudding, kazandibi (a chewy dairy dessert), muhallebi, helva, and keşkül.
 The place is rife with choice.
 No fancy lattes, and they would ruin the taste anyway.
 Your best bet is a bitter Turkish tea, or an even more bitter Nescafe, alongside puddings that are sweet enough on their own.